depositar/ckanext-wikidatakeyword/README.rst

 This extension adds Wikidata-powered keyword field in CKAN datasets.

-This new extra field "keywords" will appear in the dataset form by the `form snippet`_.
+This new extra field "Wikidata Keywords" will appear in the dataset form by the `form snippet`_.

 .. image:: docs/keywords-form.png